darekd12345/nodejs-sql-tokenizer/README.md

 # nodejs-sql-tokenizer

-An unfinished small nodejs project containing SQL tokenizer with few keywords
+An unfinished small nodejs project containing SQL tokenizer with a few keywords

 Usage: